 The bus company responsible entered a guilty plea in relation to breaching the Management of Health and Safety at Work Regulations 1999 plus another offence contravening the Health and Safety at Work etc. Act 1974.
 They were fined the sum of £150,000 and instructed to pay additional costs of £35,119.

 Valuing an unusual injury claim in Shotton

-If however your injury claim in Shotton is of a more unusual nature, you may need to chat to one of our customer service advisers in order to get an estimate of how much compensation you could be awarded.
-To do this simply call our free helpline on 0800 689 0500 from any landline, or of 0333 500 0993 from any mobile.
+If you are ready to make an injury claim in Shotton, you may need to chat to one of our customer service advisers in order to get an estimate of how much compensation you could be awarded.
+To do this simply call our helpline on 0800 689 0500 from any landline, or of 0333 500 0993 from any mobile.